 The Varanpact seeks to strip Amasya of its ancient relics and knowledge, especially those places sacred to Tyrion, Teclis, and Malerion.
-To this end, your figurehead Irkut the Spineless has commanded you to capture Isik Kulesi as your primary objective, with Karanlik Saray and Gorkoyuk as secondary objectives.
+To this end, your figurehead Irkut the Spineless has commanded you to capture Isik Kulesi as your primary objective, with Karanlik Saray and Rahipmezar as secondary objectives.

 The following factions must join the Varanpact for the duration of the campaign:

 - Disciples of Tzeentch

 The following factions can choose to join this coalition for the duration of the campaign:

 - Beasts of Chaos

 - Fist of the Everchosen